Nashville-Public-Library/bedework-docs/docs/orientation/add-an-event.md

 1. Click Add Event.
 1. Fill out the Event Information form.
 1. Click Add Event at the end of the form.
 1. If you added a recurring event, click on the Approval Queue tab and delete any instances that fall on holidays or days when your event is not taking place.
-Also delete any instances for special story times or other events that need separate listings in _Unbound_.
+Also delete any instances for special story times or other events that need separate listings.